aws-samples/hpc-workshop-wrf/README.md

 AWS ParallelCluster will create the components highlighted in the following picture, by leveraging AWS CloudFormation:
 ![AWS ParallelCluster architecture overview](./pictures/ParallelClusterArchitecture.png)
-Cluster spin-up will require approximately 30 minutes due to download of WRF source components and following compile and build process.
+Cluster spin-up will require approximately 30 minutes due to download and install spack.

 ## Log into the cluster using DCV